There are times when your hair looks just perfect, without you doing anything special.

 Water-based pomades are easier to wash out and don’t have the negative effects, but still give the same, slick and shiny look.

-Pomade is good if you want to have a smooth, sleek look with a bit (or a lot) of shine and if you like the option to reshape and restyle throughout the day.
+A clay pomade is good if you want to have a smooth, sleek look with a bit (or a lot) of shine and if you like the option to reshape and restyle throughout the day.

-Pastes are good for holding hair styles, offering medium to very firm hold, depending on the thickness of the paste you use.
+Pastes are good for holding hair styles, offering medium hold to very firm hold, depending on the thickness of the paste you use.

-Hair paste takes a little bit more work to use for styling, as some are so thick that you must first rub it between fingers and hands to warm it up so that you can evenly work it through your hair.
+Hair paste takes a little bit more work to use for styling, as some are so thick that you must first rub it between fingers and hands to warm it up so that you can even work it through your hair.

-However, it is a very versatile product and works for a wide variety of hair styles and it is very easy to wash out.
+However, it is a very versatile product and works for a wide variety of hairstyles and it is very easy to wash out.

 Hair paste is good if you want to have volume and a good hold with a more natural look.

 Hair gel is the gateway hair styling product.
 It is the cheapest and most readily available product, but also the most synthetic and unhealthy.

 It leaves a glistening shine, but if disturbed (as might happen if you run your fingers through your hair), it can flake and leave a residue appearance.